gopikrish1202/HotelReservationSystem/README.md

 - updateOccupancyUsingContactNumber -  to update the RI Resident occupancy using contact number
 - deleteRIResidentDetailsFromDB - to delete RI Resident details from the user (using Resident id)
 - retrieveRIResidentDetails - to retrieve  RI Resident details from the database.

+## 🔄 Key Methods in NRIResident module:

+- addNRiResidentDetails- to add Non-Residential Indian customer's details
+- insertNRIResidentIntoDB - to send the user data of NRI customers to management package from the service package, in order to insert it into the database
+- updateNRIResidentPhoneNumberUsingResidentId - to update NRI Resident phone number using resident Id
+- updateOccupancyUsingResidentId - to update occupancy details of NRI Resident using Resident Id
+- updateNRIResidentPhoneNumberUsingIdProof - to update NRI Resident phone number of RI Resident using Aadhar ID proof
+- updateOccupancyUsingIdProof - to update NRI Resident occupancy using using Aadhar ID proof
+- updateNRIResidentPhoneNumberUsingContactNumber- to update the NRI Residentphone number using the existing contact number
+- updateOccupancyUsingContactNumber -  to update the NRI Resident occupancy using contact number
+- deleteNRIResidentDetailsFromDB - to delete RI Resident details from the user (using Resident id)
+- retrieveNRIResidentDetails - to retrieve  RI Resident details from the database.

 ## 📚 What I Have Done: